petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

-output artifacts like datasets, figures, slideshows, and publications, remain consistent with input data and process definitions---hypothetically allowing researchers to make changes more quickly and in smaller batches.
+output artifacts like datasets, figures, slideshows, and publications, remain consistent with input data and process definitions---hypothetically allowing researchers to make changes more quickly and in smaller batches without fear of breaking anything.

 In its less mature era,
 software was built using the traditional